johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ### Getting started ###

 Maize Plant Discipleship is probably ideal for discipleship groups of between eight to twelve people.

--	This is small enough to allow members to grow together with some degree of intimacy and large enough to allow members sufficient space to explore discipleship commitment at their own pace.
+This is small enough to grow together with a degree of intimacy; large enough for group members to explore discipleship commitment at their own pace.

--	If you begin with a group of more than twelve people committed to participating in discipleship training, consider whether it is feasible to form more than one group and to begin forming disciples right away, by helping others to facilitate a group.
+-	More than twelve?
+Consider forming more than one group and to begin forming disciples right away, by helping others to facilitate a group.

 ### Involving others ###

 Although a facilitator is responsible for convening gatherings, they may delegate responsibilty for hosting, presenting the teaching, or moderating group discussions.

--	Sharing these responsibilities avoids one person dominating proceedings or carrying the whole responsibility.
-If that happens, it can tend to stifle creativity and freedom of thought.
-Ideally, as many group members as possible should be employed, over time, in sharing responsibilities. *This is a form of discipleship in practice*.
+Sharing responsibilities avoids one person dominating or carrying too much responsibility.
+Ideally, as many group members as possible should be employed, over time, in sharing responsibilities.

--	Whomever is responsible for presenting the topical study should carefully read through the study in advance: absorbing, familiarising and reflecting upon the teaching and its lessons.

--	If areas of the study are unfamiliar or unclear, it's important not to ignore these issues.
-Instead, at the appropriate point, allow the group to discuss them.
-This will help to produce a lively discussion about that area of the study, encouraging others to bring forward their interpretation of the topic.
+Whoever is presenting the topical study should carefully read it through in advance: absorbing, familiarising and reflecting upon the teaching and its lessons.
+If areas are unfamiliar or unclear, don't ignore them.
+Instead, allow a lively discussion about that area of the study, encouraging others to bring forward their interpretation of the topic.

 ### Timetable ###

-Planning a timetable for gathering an MPD group must consider how and when whole course of—approximately 64—studies can be completed, considering the nature of the group and availability of time.
-For example:

--	Are members effected by the agricultural calender?
+Plan a timetable for the whole syllabus of — approximately 64 — studies to be completed, considering the nature of the group and availability of time.
+For example, are members effected by the agricultural or academic calender.
--	Are members effected by the academic calender?
--	What other factors may need to be considered?

 ### Location ###

 Meeting together can take place in any appropriate location that can comfortably accommodate a group.
 A large room in someone's home, or a community hall is ideal.

--	If a large building, such as a church, is used consider how the seating can be used to form a more intimate space for the group.

--	It is important that people are able to see one another, in order to provide a practical forum for discussions and a more intimate space in general.
+Consider how the seating can be used to form a more intimate space for the group.
+It is important that people are able to see one another, in order to provide a practical forum for discussions and a more intimate space in general.

--	Think about changing the location occasionally.
-Sometimes outside environments may be helpful in producing a liberating interaction.
-Experiment to find out what works well for your group.
+Experiment with a change of location occasionally.
+Outside environments may be helpful in producing a liberating interaction; to find out what works well for your group.

 ### Adaption ###

-Be prepared to adapt both the teaching and the method of presentation, in order to properly facilitate a helpful and culturally-appropriate learning environment.
+Be prepared to adapt both the teaching and the method of presentation, to create a helpful and culturally-appropriate learning environment.
 Take into account the abilities and capacities of each particular discipleship group.
 Here are some suggestions to consider.

-1. Ensure literature is a helpful servant, not "a hard task-master," to oral learners in particular.
+-	Ensure literature is a helpful servant, not "a hard task-master," to oral learners in particular.

 -	Invite creative people to contribute by interpreting or celebrating the message of the teaching using drama, art or song.